Make-School-Courses/FEW-1.1-Web-Foundations/10-JavaScript-Browser-API-part-1/README.md

 Your goal is to make a project that *tests* one of the browser APIs.
 This project should be *small*.
 It needs to only display three features of your chosen API in action.
 You choose the features you want to demo.

-**NOTE!** You should choose a browser API not a web service.
-Your API should be something provided by the browser. **For example:** Canvas is okay, Yelp is not.
+**NOTE!** You should choose a browser API, not a web service.
+Your API should be something provided by the browser. **For example** Canvas is okay, Yelp is not.

 - Choose a web API and make a test implementation
   - Make a test app that shows **three features** of your API in use